-- The next factor is your age.
-A teenager will pay a much higher premium, and will have an exponential effect on the insurance rate because of inexperience and higher risk.
+- Your age: A teenager’s premiums will be much higher insurance rate because of inexperience and higher risk.

-- South Carolina SR22 insurance cost will also will significantly increase you own a car that needs to be insured.
-The vehicle make and model, price and age will impact the rate, and whether you want full coverage or just liability insurance.
-You can save on your insurance premium by having insurance coverage with any lapse of coverage of coverage.
+- Your vehicle: South Carolina SR22 insurance cost will significantly increase if you own a car that needs to be insured.
+The vehicle make and model, price and age will impact your rate, as well as whether you want full or liability-only coverage.
+You’ll save on your insurance premium if you already carry insurance without any lapse of coverage.

 Bodily Injury & Property Damage: 25/50/25

 - Uninsured Motorist Property Damage: $25,000

 - Under-insured Motorist Property Damage: Optional

 To learn more about reinstating a suspended driver’s license, visit the South Carolina DMV website.

 Whether you need owner or non-owner SR22 insurance, UltraCar Insurance can file your certificate in under 20 minutes.
 Get same-day license reinstatement.
 Click to start your South Carolina SR22 insurance quote, or talk with one of our licensed agents.
 We’ll be glad to help you get the lowest possible South Carolina SR22 insurance cost.